[SDKs] Fix incompatibility between Python packages and newer virtualenv

 Maybe the wheezy build tools are too old to be PEP 440-aware?

-#4 Updated by Brett Smith about 5 years ago
+#4 Updated by Brett Smith over 5 years ago

 I think the real bug here was #5175: we were generating version numbers that were not PEP 440-compliant, and would not be accepted by PyPI or other tools.